eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

 - greedyShared: like 'greed' but tries to pick up another passenger while delivering the first passenger to it's destination.
 The algorithm supports parameters **absLossThreshold** and **relLossThreshold** to configure acceptable detours.

+- traci: Dispatch is defered to [traci control](#traci).
+The algorithm only keeps track of pending reservations

 !!! note
     User-contributed dispatch algorithms are welcome.